BitForgeCraftedCode/ImagePerfect/README.md

 > ⏱️ **Performance Tip**:
 > Scanning metadata can be time-consuming on large pages.
 Use a folder pagination size of 40–60 for best balance.
-> A page size of 100 folders may take 10–30 minutes depending on image resolution.
+> A page size of 100 folders may take 10–30 minutes depending on number of images, image resolution, and computer specs.

 #### 🔍 Filter-Based Bulk Actions